linkml/linkml/sphinx/intro/overview.md

 - Convert to ShEx and validate your data as RDF
 - Convert to Python dataclasses for easy use within applications

-## Feature: eneration of documentation and websites
+## Feature: Generation of documentation and websites

 Using the LinkML toolchain you can go from a schema to statically hosted searchable website in minutes, with pages for each of your